stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

   The hoard now glistened close at hand, and Yalden thought of how he would return to Zeth, laden with fabulous spoils and worshipped by throngs as a hero.
-In his joy he forgot to wonder at Anathas&rsquo; lax care of its treasures; nor did the very friendly behaviour of the fiery pavement seem in any way remarkable.
+In his joy he forgot to wonder at Anathas' lax care of its treasures; nor did the very friendly behaviour of the fiery pavement seem in any way remarkable.
 Even the huge arched opening behind the dais, so oddly invisible from across the cavern, failed to disturb him seriously.
 Only when he had mounted the broad stair of the dais and stood ankle-deep amid the bizarre golden reliques of other ages and other